ClimateCompatibleGrowth/GeoH2/README.md

 This script will take a few seconds to run.

-# Total hydrogen costs
+## Total hydrogen costs
-Combines the results `optimize_transport_and_conversion.py`,`optimize_hydrogen_plant.py`, and `water_cost.py` to find the lowest-cost method of producing, transporting, and converting hydrogen for each demand center.
+Combine the results `optimize_transport_and_conversion.py`,`optimize_hydrogen_plant.py`, and `water_cost.py` to find the lowest-cost method of producing, transporting, and converting hydrogen for each demand center.

 You can run this script by entering the following command in your terminal: